Scientists used ants to make yogurt. Diners in a Michelin-starred restaurant ate it

 The researchers therefore decided to explore a traditional spring practice in Bulgaria of making yogurt using a red wood ant colony, believing that the ants and their microbes could contribute the enzymes and acids needed to kick off fermentation.

-The study team visited a village in Bulgaria that was the ancestral home of study coauthor and evolutionary biologist Sandra B. Andersen, associate professor of hologenomics at the University of Copenhagen.
+The study team visited Nova Mahala, Bulgaria, the ancestral village of study coauthor and ethnographer Sevgi Mutlu Sirakova, a PhD candidate at the University of Munich’s Rachel Carson Center for Environment and Society.

 The community there “only had living memories of” the practice, but they helped the researchers try to make the yogurt several times, Sinotte said.

-Note: Correction: An earlier version of the article misidentified the researcher whose ancestral village in Bulgaria the study authors visited.
-The researcher was study coauthor Sevgi Mutlu Sirakova.